Coffey County, Kansas Extinct Towns

 Atchison, Topeka & Santa Fe Railroad shed depot in Hall’s Summit, Kansas by H. Killam, 1952.

-Town Post Office Dates Additional Information
+Post Office Dates

-Agricola/Hardpan 1875-1974 The name changed from Hardpan to Agricola on January 24, 1876.
-In 1910 it was a station on the Atchison, Topeka & Santa Fe Railroad, At that time, it had telegraph and express offices, a money order post office with one rural route, and a population of 100.
-It was in Rock Island Township, 20 miles northeast of Burlington, and six miles from Waverly.
+Agricola-Hardpan 1875-1974 The name changed from Hardpan to Agricola on January 24, 1876.
+In 1910, it was a station on the Atchison, Topeka & Santa Fe Railroad.
+At that time, it had telegraph and express offices, a money order post office with one rural route, and a population of 100.
+It was in Rock Island Township, 20 miles northeast of Burlington, and six miles from Waverly

 Aurora None A couple of men were sent to Kansas in the summer of 1857 to select a townsite for a company in Aurora, Illinois.
-The two agents started from Lawrence in a wagon with commissary stores, including a jug of whisky, intending to select some point on the Neosho River for the town.
+The two agents left Lawrence in a wagon loaded with commissary stores, including a jug of whisky, intending to select a point on the Neosho River for the town.
 On the second night, they camped on a bleak prairie, about six miles south of Torquois Creek, in what is now Rock Creek Township.
 During the night, the whisky gave out, and there being no prospect of replenishing their stock without returning to Lawrence, they selected the spot where they camped that night for the townsite and returned to Aurora, where they made a flattering report to the home company of the result of their mission.
 The new town, Aurora, was surveyed and platted, a house was erected, and an unsuccessful attempt was made to dig a well.
 Nothing else was done, and the enterprise was soon abandoned.
-The house was occupied for many years by Thomas Dixon and his family, and the place was known as Dixons Lone House.
+The house was occupied for many years by Thomas Dixon and his family, and the place was known as Dixon’s Lone House.
 It was kept as a house of public entertainment.

 Avon 1865-1888